The Designated Activity Company (or DAC) is described in the Companies Act 2014 Part 16.

 Special requirements are in place for this business form and our team of Irish lawyers can provide in-depth assistance on the incorporation requirements for these structures.

 You can reach out to us if you wish to open a company in Ireland that will engage in a particular activity.
-We can also provide accounting services according to the type of legal entity.

 The main features of the DAC in Ireland